akkefa/ml-notes/docs/probability/what_is_probability.rst

 .. admonition:: Interview Question

-    | What is the sample space Rolling Two Dice?
+    | What is the sample space of rolling Two Dice?
     | The total number of joint outcomes (a,b) is 6 times 6 which is 36.